daydy225/phonebook-backend/README.md

 ## step 18: phonebook database, step 6

 pdate the handling of the api/persons/:id and info routes to use the database.

+## step 19: phonebook database, step 7

+Expand the validation so that the name stored in the database has to be at least three characters long.